 Not the Jackery, however.

 While it produces less power, it’s quite small and compact — just about the size of a handheld radio.
-It’s also fairly lightweight, coming in just below 14 lb, so it’s not too difficult to carry around with you in your backpack.
+It’s also fairly lightweight, coming in just below 14 lb, so I found that it’s not too difficult to carry around with me in my backpack.

 This also means that you can easily pack it up if you would need to, say, evacuate during an emergency or natural disaster and you need to bring backup power with you.

 This power station comes with a built-in LED flashlight on the side.

 This is perfect if you’re walking around late at night and your headlamp fails on you or your flashlight dies down.

 It’s by no means the strongest beam of light in the world.
 But I once had it on for 12 hours straight without draining the battery by even 1%.

 So, it’s super low-demand.